lightning/bolts/07-routing-gossip.md

 ## The `node_announcement` Message

-This allows a node to indicate extra data associated with it, in addition to its public key.
-To avoid trivial denial of service attacks, nodes for which a channel is not already known are ignored.
+This message allows a node to indicate extra data associated with it, in addition to its public key.
+To avoid trivial denial of service attacks, nodes not associated with an already known channel are ignored.

 1. type: 257 (`node_announcement`)
 2. data: